 - Combine

 The secret to this salad is chopping all the ingredients to the same size.
-You should aim to get them chopped to about the same size as a grain of rice.
+Aim to get them chopped to about the same size as a grain of rice.

 Now mix all the dressing ingredients in a jug until well combined.